ColinDyson/Projects/Comp4140/A1/Assignment1.md

-Colin Dyson - 7683407
+Colin Dyson - dysonc - 7683407
 ####COMP 4140 ASSIGNMENT 1

-(1) See AttackShiftCipher.py for solution.
-Test strings were chosen randomly from https://www.writerswrite.com/books/excerpts/
+(1) See attackciphers.py for coded solution.
+Can be run using `python attackciphers.py` Test strings were chosen randomly from https://www.writerswrite.com/books/excerpts/

-(2) Cryptogram was solved with help from SubstitutionCipher.py
+(2) Cryptogram was solved with help from cryptogram.py.
+Can be run using `python cryptogram.py`.

 (3) To attack a shift cipher, we simply need to choose a message containing the single character 'a'.
 The resulting ciphertext will then be
 $c = \{a..z\}, |c| = 1$.
 Since our message is 'a', the resulting ciphertext c will be the value of the key used for all other ciphertexts.